 Another associated risk is that a competitor could swoop in and grab your phone number, along with the business you could be losing when your customers call your old number.

-A virtual phone system provider can hold onto your number even when you aren’t actively running your business.
+A vps provider can hold onto your number even when you aren’t actively running your business.
 You can even request the service to continue collecting voicemails and texts, and even alert you when you calls come through.
 When you’re ready to get back to business, you’ll be able to pick up where you left off.

 Loss of Records